 Acute Stress Checklist for Children

-The Acute Stress Checklist for Children (ASC-Kids) is a brief self-report measure of acute traumatic stress reactions (including ASD diagnostic criteria) in children and adolescents aged 8 to 17.
+The Acute Stress Checklist for Children (ASC-Kids) is a brief self-report measure of acute traumatic stress reactions (including ASD diagnostic criteria) in children and adolescents aged eight to 17.
 It has 29 items relating to the ASD diagnostic criteria and associated features.
 The measure is available in English and Spanish.

 Completing the full-length measure takes about 5-10 minutes.